Skip to main content

 Frequently asked questions

-Can you negotiate 40,000 euros off an apartment in Paris?
+Can you negotiate 40,000 euros off a flat in Paris?

 How does a property hunter narrow down the search area during viewings?